cmanon/wp-strava/readme.txt

 Strava Latest Map - shows map of latest activity with option to limit latest map to activities of a certain minimum distance.

+== Frequently Asked Questions ==

+= Why am I getting "ERROR 401 Unauthorized"? =

+When you have multiple athletes saved, the first is considered to be the default athlete.
+If you use a shortcode to display activity from anyone other than the default athlete, you must add the athlete token to the shortcode, such as

+= Why is my Google Map not showing up? =

+If your key works with other Google Maps plugins but not WP Strava, you may need to enable the "Static Maps" functionality on your google account.
+This is especially true for people using G Suite accounts (not just a @gmail.com address).
+While logged into your G Suite email, visit https://console.developers.google.com/apis/library/static-maps-backend.googleapis.com/?q=static and make sure the "Static Maps API" is enabled.
+For more details see https://wordpress.org/support/topic/no-data-errors/

+== Screenshots ==

+1. WP Strava settings - this walks you through connecting the WP Strava plugin to your strava account.
+You can connect multiple accounts by authenticating each one here.
+Add your Google Maps key for map display here.
+You can also set the system of measurement (miles/kilometers) and clear any saved data.
+2. Latest Activities List Widget - shows a list of the most recent activities for the selected athlete.
+3. Latest Activities List Widget Settings - settings for the Latest Activities List Widget.
+4. Latest Map Widget - shows a map of your most recent activity.
+5. Latest Map Widget Settings - settings for the Latest Map Widget.
+You can limit your activity by minimum distance to show only longer efforts.
+6. Activity Shortcode - Shows a map of activity with some statistics.
+7. Activity Shortcode Settings - An example activity shortcode.
+The athlete_token parameter is only needed if your site is connected to multiple athlete accounts.
+8. Route Shortcode - Shows a map of a route.
+9. Route Shortcode Settings - An example route shortcode.
+Add markers=true to show green/red start stop points.
+10. Activities Shortcode - Shows latest athlete activity in a page or post.
+11. Activities Shortcode Settings - An example activities shortcode.
+The athlete_token parameter is only needed if your site is connected to multiple athlete accounts.

 == Changelog ==

+= 1.4.0 =

+Added dlintott to contributors.
+Fixed non-existent settings js from being enqueued.
+Changed all 'ride' styles and functions to 'activity'.
+Added inline documentation.
+Updated coding standards to WordPress where possible.
+Added Screenshots.
+Removed target="_blank" from hrefs for accessibility best practices.
+Added links from activity and route shortcodes to respective strava page.
+Removed all instances of extract().

 = 1.3.0 =